PreetishMadhu/Preetish_Insider_Log_Poisoning/README.md

 ## Overview of the Project

-The project simulates an IoT-SIEM pipeline with a two-tier aggregation database (Parsed-Indexed Store) using MinIO.
+The project simulates an IoT-SIEM pipeline with an ggregation database (Parsed-Indexed Store) using MinIO.
 It first demonstrates clean detection of 7 attack categories, then shows how insider poisoning at the aggregation layer reduces detection effectiveness in Kibana.

 ## 📁 Project Structure